acend/go-basics-training-examples/robot/README.md

 up 2
 ```

 Each line is one instruction.
-A instruction consists of a direction and a number which describes how far we move into this direction.
-After each instruction the robot is on a new position.
+An instruction consists of a direction and a number which describes how far we move into this direction.
+After each instruction the robot is in a new position.

 With the instructions from the example above we would do the following steps:
 * The first instruction `right 3` moves the robot to the position `3,0`